vti/elemntary/README.md

 # Elemntary

-Elemntary is a GUI application that allows to control your Wahoo Elemnt computers from a desktop PC providing some insights and hidden features.
+Elemntary is a GUI application that allows your to control Wahoo Elemnt bicycle computers from a desktop PC providing some insights and hidden features.

 ## Screenshot